nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 ![smote_cm](https://github.com/user-attachments/assets/5bac422a-9399-47b0-b2f7-3c7750c043bd)

 The SMOTE Model has more correct predictions of when a customer will churn.
 It also makes fewer predictions of "Won't Churn" when a customer acutally churns.
-However, it makes fewer correct predictions of when a customer won't churn and makes many more mistakes where it predicts a customer will churn when they actually don't.
+However, it makes fewer correct predictions of when a customer won't churn and makes many more mistakes where it predicts a customer will churn when they actually remain.

 ![smote_report](https://github.com/user-attachments/assets/87553ef4-4b05-4b10-a5ef-4b93673af28a)